Henrisen/see/README.md

 ## Summary

-A Simple File Viewer with Syntax Highlighting
+A Simple File Viewer with Syntax Highlighting for Linux and MacOS

 ## Installing